SolaceServices/client-cli/README.md

 To list services and apply a search filter:
 `sol service list -fn=<part name>`

+To list only services created by current user:
+`sol service list -mine`

 #### Setting default context service
 To set a default context service which will be picked by default use:
 `sol service set -serviceName=<service name> | -serviceId=<service ID>`